-This integration is used for multiple Java web servers behind a load balancer, or if the standard settings are not suitable in a single installation.
+This integration is used for multiple Java web servers behind a load balancer, or custom settings are required.

 Selecting supported protocols

 The custom settings allow you to support one or both of the protocols.
 You should consider both Kerberos and NTLM in production.
 It's unlikely you will be able to allow Kerberos only due to NTLM being a common protocol on Windows networks, even when administrators have attempted to insist on Kerberos only.